SebKuzminsky/zenbot/README.md

 ### Mirror the bottom copper and the drill locations

-* `mirror breakout-board-B.Cu.gbr -axis Y -box breakout-board-Edge.Cuts.gbr`
-* `mirror breakout-board.drl -axis Y -box breakout-board-Edge.Cuts.gbr`
+Select "Tool" -> "Double-Sided PCB Tool".

+In "Bottom Layer", select the bottom copper gerber.

+Set "Mirror Axis" to "Y".

+Set "Axis Location" to "Box".

+Set "Point/Box" to the edge cuts gerber.

+Click "Mirror Object".

+In "Bottom Layer", select the excelleon drill file.

+Click "Mirror Object".

 ### Generate trace isolation geometry from copper layer

 In the Project tab, select the B.Cu object.

-Switch to the Selected tab.
+Switch to the "Selected" tab.

-Set tool diameter to 0.010" (0.254mm) which matches the "PreciseBits MN208-0100-002F" endmill i'm using).

-Click Generate Geometry.
+Click "Isolation Routing" -> "Generate Geometry".

 ### Generate geometry for irregular board outlines aka Edge Cuts

 In the Project tab, select the Edge.Cuts object.

-Switch to the Selected tab.
+Switch to the "Selected" tab.

-Set tool diameter to 0.0315" (0.794mm) (to match the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut).

 #### If you drew the board edge as a graphic polygon

-Click "Generate Geometry".
+Click "Board cutout" -> "Generate Geometry".

 #### If you drew the board edge as graphic lines & arcs